zerotacg/elpizo/docs/source/infrastructure.rst

 ++++++++
 A bounding-box check is performed to cull all entities that are not on screen.
 Entities will be rendered iff their bounding box intersects the viewport's bounding box.
-They are ordered by their ay coordinate (or vy, as entities culled off the screen don't matter), such that a higher ay indicates an object is more in front.
+They are ordered by their ay coordinate (or sy, as entities culled off the screen don't matter), such that a higher ay indicates an object is more in front.